dragonworx/mp3-stamp/README.md

 ## Usage

-Open a terminal at the location ofh your mp3 audio file, and create a new `.mp3.json` config file.
-We'll use the same file name, and just append `.mp3.json`.
-You don't have to use the same filename, but it helps to group file together.
+Given our example of an audio folder with an mp3 inside called `my-song.mp3`, open a terminal at the location, and create a new file named `my-song.mp3.json`.
+You should name the config file the same as the mp3 file, but with a `.json` prefix.
+The command line tool will look for this convention.

 ```
 cd my-audio-project